torvalds/linux/Documentation/process/coding-style.rst

 Wherever possible, don't use preprocessor conditionals (#if, #ifdef) in .c files; doing so makes code harder to read and logic harder to follow.
-Instead, use such conditionals in a header file defining functions for use in those .c files, providing no-op stub versions in the #else case, and then call those functions unconditionally from .c files.
+Instead, use such conditionals in a header file defining functions for use in those .c files, providing anal-op stub versions in the #else case, and then call those functions unconditionally from .c files.
 The compiler will avoid generating any code for the stub calls, producing identical results, but the logic will remain easy to follow.